livewire/livewire/docs/actions.md

 }
 ```

-Now only administrators can ever delete a post from this component because only server-side authorization and validation can be trusted.
+With this change, only administrators can delete a post from this component.

 ### Keep dangerous methods protected or private

 Every public method inside your Livewire component is callable from the client.
-Even ones you haven't referenced inside a `wire:click` handler.
+Even methods you haven't referenced inside a `wire:click` handler.
 To prevent a user from calling a method that isn't intended to be callable client-side, you should mark them as `protected` or `private`.
 By doing so, you restrict the visibility of that sensitive method to the component's class and its subclasses, ensuring they cannot be called from the client-side.

-Take the last `BrowsePosts` example, where users can view all posts in your application, but only administrators can delete one.
+Consider the `BrowsePosts` example that we previously discussed, where users can view all posts in your application, but only administrators can delete posts.
 In the [Always authorize server-side](/docs/actions#always-authorize-server-side) section, we made the action secure by adding server-side authorization.
-Now let's say we refactor the actual deletion of the post into a dedicated method like you might do to clean up your codebase in a more complex situation:
+Now imagine we refactor the actual deletion of the post into a dedicated method like you might do in order to simplify your code:

 ```php
 <?php